binlist/data/README.md

 [![Build status](https://api.travis-ci.org/binlist/binlist-data.svg)][BUILDSTATUS]

 A public repository of Issuer Identification Numbers ([IIN][IIN]) also called the "Bank Identification Numbers" ([BIN][BIN]).

 Contributing
 ============

-1. Open the `iin-user-contributions.csv`
+1. Open the `ranges.csv`
-2. Edit or Add your entry and make sure to keep the file alphabetical sorted by IIN/BIN.
+2. Edit or add your entry and make sure to keep the file alphabetical sorted by IIN/BIN.
-3. Test that everything works as expected by running `bundle exec csvlint -d -s iin-user-contributions.schema.json iin-user-contributions.csv` and `rake`
+3. Test that everything works as expected by running `npm test`
 4. Send a pull request.

 ## Known issues